pantheon-systems/pantheon-content-publisher-for-wordpress/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for a new feature in Speed Daemon by Crowd Favorite.
+about: Suggest an idea for a new feature in Pantheon Content Publisher.
 labels: feature
 ---